bodrick/awesome/TOPICS.md

 *   [nullpo-head/wsl-distrod](https://github.com/nullpo-head/wsl-distrod) - Distrod is a meta-distro for WSL 2 which installs Ubuntu, Arch, Debian, Gentoo, etc. with systemd in a minute for you.
 Distrod also has built-in auto-start feature on Windows startup and port forwarding ability.

-## arch-linux

-*   [nullpo-head/wsl-distrod](https://github.com/nullpo-head/wsl-distrod) - Distrod is a meta-distro for WSL 2 which installs Ubuntu, Arch, Debian, Gentoo, etc. with systemd in a minute for you.
-Distrod also has built-in auto-start feature on Windows startup and port forwarding ability.
-*   [binhex/arch-qbittorrentvpn](https://github.com/binhex/arch-qbittorrentvpn) - Docker build script for Arch Linux base with qBittorrent, Privoxy and OpenVPN
-*   [binhex/arch-delugevpn](https://github.com/binhex/arch-delugevpn) - Docker build script for Arch Linux base with Deluge, Privoxy and OpenVPN

-## centos

-*   [nullpo-head/wsl-distrod](https://github.com/nullpo-head/wsl-distrod) - Distrod is a meta-distro for WSL 2 which installs Ubuntu, Arch, Debian, Gentoo, etc. with systemd in a minute for you.
-Distrod also has built-in auto-start feature on Windows startup and port forwarding ability.
-*   [89luca89/distrobox](https://github.com/89luca89/distrobox) - Use any linux distribution inside your terminal.
-Enable both backward and forward compatibility with software and freedom to use whatever distribution you’re more comfortable with.
-Mirror available at: https://gitlab.com/89luca89/distrobox

-## debian

-*   [nullpo-head/wsl-distrod](https://github.com/nullpo-head/wsl-distrod) - Distrod is a meta-distro for WSL 2 which installs Ubuntu, Arch, Debian, Gentoo, etc. with systemd in a minute for you.
-Distrod also has built-in auto-start feature on Windows startup and port forwarding ability.
-*   [authpass/authpass](https://github.com/authpass/authpass) - AuthPass - Password Manager based on Flutter for all platforms.
-Keepass 2.x (kdbx 3.x) compatible.
-*   [89luca89/distrobox](https://github.com/89luca89/distrobox) - Use any linux distribution inside your terminal.
-Enable both backward and forward compatibility with software and freedom to use whatever distribution you’re more comfortable with.
-Mirror available at: https://gitlab.com/89luca89/distrobox
-*   [WhitewaterFoundry/Pengwin](https://github.com/WhitewaterFoundry/Pengwin) - A Linux distro optimized for WSL based on Debian.
-*   [diasurgical/devilutionX](https://github.com/diasurgical/devilutionX) - Diablo build for modern operating systems
-*   [GhostWriters/DockSTARTer](https://github.com/GhostWriters/DockSTARTer) - DockSTARTer helps you get started with running apps in Docker.
-*   [plexguide/PlexGuide.com](https://github.com/plexguide/PlexGuide.com) - Welcome to https://PlexGuide.com ~ Rapidly deploy multiple-hasty Docker Containers through Ansible with local or Unlimited Google HD Space!

-## fedora

-*   [nullpo-head/wsl-distrod](https://github.com/nullpo-head/wsl-distrod) - Distrod is a meta-distro for WSL 2 which installs Ubuntu, Arch, Debian, Gentoo, etc. with systemd in a minute for you.
-Distrod also has built-in auto-start feature on Windows startup and port forwarding ability.
-*   [89luca89/distrobox](https://github.com/89luca89/distrobox) - Use any linux distribution inside your terminal.
-Enable both backward and forward compatibility with software and freedom to use whatever distribution you’re more comfortable with.
-Mirror available at: https://gitlab.com/89luca89/distrobox

 ## gentoo

 *   [nullpo-head/wsl-distrod](https://github.com/nullpo-head/wsl-distrod) - Distrod is a meta-distro for WSL 2 which installs Ubuntu, Arch, Debian, Gentoo, etc. with systemd in a minute for you.
 Distrod also has built-in auto-start feature on Windows startup and port forwarding ability.